EOLab-HSRW/Dieter_Meshtastic/Sensormesh/readme.md

 ### Initialization of the Gateway via AT Commands RAK11300

-Initialize the RAK11300 gateway using AT commands:
+Initialize RAK11300 LoRaWAN gateway using AT commands:

-1. Connect to the RAK11300 via serial communication.
+1. Connect to RAK11300 via serial communication.
-2. To test the connection, use the basic command `AT`.
+2. Test connection with basic command `AT`.
-3. If step 2 works properly, configure the connection parameters.
-4. Before configuration, visit the website: [The Things Network](https://eu1.cloud.thethings.network).
-5. If you do not have an account, sign up.
-6. After registration, you will see an empty console where you can add a new application.
-7. Add a new end device with the following settings:
-   - **Input Method:** Manually
-   - **Frequency Plan:** Europe 863-870 MHz (SF9 for RX2 / recommended)
-   - **LoRaWAN Version:** 1.0.2
-   - **Regional Parameters Version:** RP001 Regional Parameters 1.0.2 revision B
-   - There are two common connection methods: OTAA and ABP.

-   **For OTAA:**
-   - JoinEUI: `00 00 00 00 00 00 00 00`
-   - DevEUI: Generate for the first time
-   - AppKey: Generate for the first time
-   - End Device ID: Should be meaningful

-   **For ABP:**
-   - DevEUI: Generate for the first time
-   - Device Address: Generate for the first time
-   - AppSKey: Generate for the first time
-   - NwkSKey: Generate for the first time
-   - End Device ID: Should be meaningful

-8. Now use the [AT Commands](https://docs.rakwireless.com/product-categories/wisduo/rak11300-module/at-command-manual/#atr) for the RAK11300, accessible via the serial monitor in the Arduino IDE.
+3. Configure network parameters (e.g., OTAA or ABP) via serial monitor in Arduino IDE.
-10. Set the parameters and send a join command to connect to the network via the defined gateway.
+4. Set join parameters and test network connection.
-11. If the response from the serial monitor is positive, the connection status should be visible on the website.
-12. Test sending example data via the serial monitor.
+5. Verify connectivity and data transmission using the designated network console.

 ---

 ### Links